How to Compare Acrylic vs. Laminated Shower Wall Panels

 Advantage #8 of Laminated Wall Panels – A Quicker (and Cleaner) Direct to Stud Installation

 Laminated wall panels screw directly to OSB (Oriented Strand Board) or 1” x 6” furring strips.
-They’re quicker to install than acrylic which is put up on moisture resistant green board or installed over tile.
+They’re a sturdier installation vs. acrylic which is put up on moisture resistant green board or installed over tile (although I don’t recommend putting them over tile because you’ll trap moisture inside).
 In addition, you don’t need tube after tube of adhesives (not exactly the greatest for the environment) or messy butyl tape to glue them onto green board (which are required with acrylic panels) either.

 Advantages of Acrylic Bathroom and Shower Wall Panels vs. Laminate